naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 hidden: true
 rating: 4.5
 ---
-# Career Path Series - Security Assessmeent
-With a lot of people trying to venture into cybersecurity in various career paths,Mosimisola has put together a career series where she interviews cybersecurity professionals in various career paths with the hope of providing some answers to aspiring cybersecurity professionals.
+With a lot of people trying to venture into cybersecurity,Mosimisola has put together a career series where she interviews cybersecurity professionals in various career paths with the hope of providing some answers to aspiring cybersecurity professionals.

 # Security Assessment